 You may qualify for the child and dependent care credit if you paid a caregiver to look after a qualifying individual that fits into one of the three categories below:

 - Your dependent child who is under age 13.

 - Your spouse who is physically or mentally incapable of self-care and lived with you for more than half of the year.

 - An individual who is physically or mentally incapable of self-care, lived with you for more than half the year and was your dependent or could have been your dependent with certain exceptions.
 The IRS provides additional information regarding the child and dependent care credit.

-For 2021, the child and dependent care credit is worth up to $4,000 if the caregiver cared for one qualifying person or $8,000 if the caregiver cared for more than one qualifying person.
-Note that the child and dependent care credit was significantly increased for 2021, and it is currently unclear if the higher child and dependent care credit will remain in future years.
+For 2022, the child and dependent care credit is worth up to $3,000 if the caregiver cared for one qualifying person or $6,000 if the caregiver cared for more than one qualifying person.
+Note that the child and dependent care credit was temporarily increased for 2021, but has returned to the prior amounts for 2022.

 You may be able to deduct caregiver wages as medical expenses, although certain conditions must be met.
 First, it is normally required that the caregiver be providing services prescribed by a licensed healthcare practitioner.
 Next, the medical expenses must be for your dependent, which can include a qualifying adult dependent.
 Finally, you need to itemize deductions, instead of claiming the standard deduction, to benefit from deducting medical expenses.

 Are there special rules if the caregiver is providing services for a family member?